magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 There are a few important things about this code.

 1. New function [copy_process](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/fork.c#L5) is introduced. `copy_process` takes 2 arguments: a function to execute in a new thread and an argument that need to be passed to this function. `copy_process` allocates a new `task_struct`  and makes it available for the scheduler.
 1. Another new function for us is called [schedule](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L21).
 This is the core scheduler function: it checks whether there is a new task that needs to preempt the current one.
-A task can voluntarily call `schedule` if it doesn't have any work to do at the moment.
+In cooperative scheduling, a task voluntarily calls `schedule` if it doesn't have any work to do at the moment.
 Spoiler: for preemptive multitasking, `schedule` is also called from the timer interrupt handler.

 We are calling `copy_process` 2 times, each time passing a pointer to the [process](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/kernel.c#L9) function as the first argument. `process` function is very simple.